 If you are looking for more artistic inspiration, make time for a stop at Gallerie Degli Uffizi or Galleria dell’Accademia.
 For the architecturally-minded, make your way to the Basilica of Santa Croce, Cattedrale di Santa Maria del Fiore, or Piazza del Duomo.
 Once you have worked up an appetite, fill up with traditional Florence foods such as Crosini Neri - a sliced paté served atop toasted bread slices, or Peposo alla fiorentina - slowly cooked meat covered in red wine, garlic, and of course, peppercorn.

 The rule of buying in advance to save money is not only valid when booking a flight but also for train travel.
 Train tickets are generally on sale 6 months before the departure date.
 Some train booking tips from us:

-When taking the train to Florence from Venice, you can choose to depart from train stations like Venezia Mestre, Venezia Santa Lucia and Venice.
-Your trip can end in train stations such as Firenze Santa Maria Novella, Firenze Rifredi and Firenze Campo di Marte.
+When taking a train from Venice, you have a couple of train stations you can depart from including Venezia Mestre, Venezia Santa Lucia and Venice.
+When you arrive in Florence, your train can arrive in train stations including Firenze Santa Maria Novella, Firenze Rifredi and Firenze Campo di Marte.

-Omio customers who travel this route most frequently depart from Venezia Mestre and arrive in Firenze Santa Maria Novella.
+Omio customers traveling this route book their trains from Venezia Mestre to Firenze Santa Maria Novella.